streamr-dev/core-api/grails-app/views/help/userGuide/markdown/modules.md

 Lastly, note the **NR** icon next to each output connector.
 This is a non-repeat button, and if it’s on, the module suppresses any output that would be an exact replica of the last outgoing event.
 This covers the use case where you’re only interested in events that represent something new.

-Module activation is an important concept.
-The governing principles are few in number, and once you master those principles, you’re well on your way to understanding how event processing works.

-##Reusing functionality

-**Explain how to do abstraction, reuse services as modules, and code custom modules.**